zanuka/leaderport-core-ui/README.md

 4. Use of Valkey's data structures (sorted sets) for efficient ranking
 5. Rate limiting implementation to showcase Valkey's utility in API protection

-You could expand this prototype with features like:
+In future iterations, we can expand this prototype with features like:

 - Player profiles
 - Multiple leaderboards